Tropical Storm Erin forecast to be hurricane by Friday - UPI.com

 With a track farther to the east, Bermuda could be directly in the path as a major hurricane.

-He said a farther west scenario would mean a greater risk of strong winds, rain and coastal flooding in the U.S., including eastern North Carolina, Long Island, New York and southeastern New England.
+He said a farther west scenario would mean a greater risk of strong winds, rain and coastal flooding in the United States, including eastern North Carolina, Long Island, N.Y., and southeastern New England.

 "Families heading to U.S. Atlantic beaches for a late-summer vacation next week need to be extremely cautious when venturing into the surf," AccuWeather Lead Hurricane Expert Alex DaSilva said.
 "More than 50 people have lost their lives to rip currents and rough surf at beaches across the country so far this year, without any major hurricane nearby."

-There are no warnings or coastal watches in effect.
+There are no warnings or coastal watches in effect as tropical-force winds extend outward up to 60 miles.
 But those in the northern Leeward Islands, the Virgin Islands and Puerto Rico should monitor Erin's progress.

 The previous four named Atlantic storms this year were Andrea, Barry, Chantal and Dexter.
 None of them became hurricanes, and Chantal was the only one to make landfall in the United States, causing significant flooding in North Carolina.